Operation Scherhorn: Spy games

 Instead of openly approaching Fyodorov, the NKVD set up a mock ambush.
 NKVD men impersonating Belarusian nationalists and Russian monarchists kidnapped Fyodorov, took him to their camp in the forest and pressed him to change sides.
-The recruiters soon realized that Fyodorov was not fit for the job; Major Kopirovsky, author of the failed proposal, suggested liquidating him but Demyanov overruled him and Fyodorov was allowed to "flee" from the camp and return to the Air Force.
+The recruiters soon realised that Fyodorov was not fit for the job.
+Major Kopirovsky, the author of the failed proposal, suggested liquidating him, but Demyanov overruled him, and Fyodorov was allowed to "flee" from the camp and return to the Air Force.

 Agony

 Skorzeny and Gehlen remained confident in the existence and combat worthiness of the 2,000-strong group.
-According to Kleinjung, they instructed Scherhorn to split it: one half had to march 250 km north, to the Latvian–Lithuanian border, another to the south.
+According to Kleinjung, they instructed Scherhorn to split it: half had to march 250 km north to the Latvian–Lithuanian border, the rest to the south.
 According to Skorzeny, both detachments were to march north, with the smaller SS vanguard clearing the way for Scherhorn's main force.
-Scherhorn suggested that their march might bring them in contact with Polish population and Skorzeny sent him his ethnic Polish agents.
+Scherhorn suggested that the march might bring them in contact with Polish population, and Skorzeny sent him his agents.
 They also fell into Sudoplatov's hands and exposed the German network in Poland.
-The Germans continuously supplied "Scherhorn" with food and equipment, absorbing the scarce resources of Kampfgeschwader 200.
+The Germans continuously supplied "Scherhorn" with food and equipment, which absorbed the scarce resources of Kampfgeschwader 200.
 According to the official site of the SVR, the Germans sent 39 flights and dropped 22 commandos with 13 wireless sets.
-This, according to Kleinjung, created a logistical problem for the NKVD: their once-compact team snowballed into a large formation.
-All German radio operators remained with the group to maintain radio contact with their German controllers and the number of their NKVD guards and attending personnel grew accordingly.
+That, according to Kleinjung, created a logistical problem for the NKVD since its once-compact team snowballed into a large formation.
+All of the German radio operators remained with the group to maintain radio contact with their German controllers, and the number of their NKVD guards and attending personnel grew accordingly.

-By January 1945, air supplies dwindled because the front line had moved too far west and the Luftwaffe could not afford the fuel to supply a remote army camp.
-Group Scherhorn increased their radio activity, flooding the German command with pleas for help.
-To motivate the German command, "Scherhorn" proposed a brisk march towards the Daugavpils area where the ice was thick enough for transport aircraft to land and Gehlen developed a fixation on the success of the "Scherhorn Raid".
-On February 20, 1945, he took over the operation from Skorzeny and declared it a matter of prestige that had to be supported at all costs.
-In March, Skorzeny spoke against Gehlen's single-handed management and Gehlen reluctantly backed off.
-Scherhorn remained a national hero and on March 23, 1945, was awarded the rank of colonel and the Knight's Cross.
-According to the official site of the SVR, the German command communicated with "Scherhorn" until May 5, 1945; according to Kleinjung and Skorzeny, "Scherhorn" remained in contact with the command until May 8.
+By January 1945, air supplies dwindled because the front line had moved too far west, and the Luftwaffe could not afford the fuel to supply a remote army camp.
+Group Scherhorn increased its radio activity and flooded the German command with pleas for help.
+To motivate the German command, "Scherhorn" proposed a brisk march towards the Daugavpils area, where the ice was thick enough for transport aircraft to land. and Gehlen developed a fixation on the success of the "Scherhorn Raid".
+On February 20, 1945, he took over the operation from Skorzeny and declared it a matter of prestige, which had to be supported at all costs.
+In March, Skorzeny spoke against Gehlen's single-handed management, and Gehlen reluctantly backed off.
+Scherhorn remained a national hero; on March 23, 1945, he was awarded the rank of colonel and the Knight's Cross.
+According to the official site of the SVR, the German command communicated with "Scherhorn" until May 5, 1945.
+According to Kleinjung and Skorzeny, "Scherhorn" remained in contact with the command until May 8.